By Dr. Sylvain Ehrenfeld

 Recently, Paul Samuelson the renowned economist and very much for free trade has revised some of his ideas.
 He pointed out that free trade can hurt an advanced country.
 When a poor, but ambitious nation, is trading with a wealthy advanced economy free trade can undermine the wage level in the advanced economy.
 He cites the example of China and the US.
 This explains why the US hourly wage, discounted for inflation, has been stagnant for many years and has aggravated inequality in the US.
 Monthly wages are 11% lower than in 1973 adjusted for inflation in spite of rising productivity.
 A revealing statement by Wal-Mart’s chief executive, urging Congress to raise the minimum wage:

-“our customers simply don’t have the money to buy basic necessities between paychecks”, ironic coming from Wal-Mart.
+“Our customers simply don’t have the money to buy basic necessities between paychecks,” an ironic remark coming from Wal-Mart.

 Other gainers are employees abroad who get jobs.
 Still, as we said, other gainers are US consumers who get cheaper goods, It is estimated that since the 90’s cheap imports have saved US consumers around $600 billion and US manufacturers many billions in cheaper parts and services for their products.
 We have a conflict here.
 Consumers are saving money but at the expense of US jobs.
 Wal-Mart has set the standard by their drive for cheap prices using imports from China.
 They give their workers low wages and minimal benefits.
 To compete other companies are driven to do the same thing.
 We are both consumers but also citizens, this presents us with a conflict.
 Another concern is the growing trade deficit which may become a serious problem.